silexphp/Silex/doc/services.rst

     Be sure to return the modified service in the callable.

-You can use this pattern to add functionality to :doc:Monolog <providers/twig> for example::
+You can use this pattern to add functionality to :doc:Twig <providers/twig> for example::

     $app->extend('twig', function($twig, $app) {